r-lib/testthat/revdep/failures.md

 ### Devel

 ```
-* using log directory ‘/tmp/workdir/bsts/new/bsts.Rcheck’
+* using log directory ‘/tmp/workdir/CausalImpact/new/CausalImpact.Rcheck’
 * using R version 4.1.1 (2021-08-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
 * using option ‘--no-manual’
-* checking for file ‘bsts/DESCRIPTION’ ...
+* checking for file ‘CausalImpact/DESCRIPTION’ ...
 OK
-* this is package ‘bsts’ version ‘0.9.8’
+* this is package ‘CausalImpact’ version ‘1.2.7’
-* package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Packages required but not available: 'BoomSpikeSlab', 'Boom'
+Packages required but not available: 'bsts', 'Boom'

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.